 How long does it take to hike the W Trek?

-There isn’t a specified amount of time to complete the W Trek.
+If you are going self-guided, there is no specified amount of time to complete the W Trek.
 Elite hikers can do it in as little as two or three days.
 We managed it in four full days of hiking, with four nights’ camping and a morning return ferry on the fifth day.

 But it’s ok to take longer, and many people stretch it over five or six days.
 It’s completely up to you.
 Have a look at the distances and terrains I describe below, and decide what you think will be comfortable for your experience and ability.